manabie-com/togo/README.md

+### Note

+Refer to [INSTRUCTION.MD](INSTRUCTION.md) for information on running / testing / project progress.

+The following is the content of the original README.md.

 ### Overview
 This is a simple backend for a good old todo service, right now this service can handle login/list/create simple tasks.
 To make it run: